Yako Fujigasaki

-Yako Fujigasaki (藤ヶ崎矢子, Fujigasaki Yako) is a Japanese professional wrestler currently working as a freelancer and is best known for her tenure with the Japanese promotions JWP Joshi Puroresu and Pure-J.
+Yako Fujigasaki (藤ヶ崎矢子, Fujigasaki Yako) is a Japanese professional wrestler, best known for her tenure with the Japanese promotions JWP Joshi Puroresu and Pure-J.

 Professional wrestling career

 Independent circuit (2013–present)

 As a freelancer, Fujigasaki is known for competing in multiple promotions of the Japanese independent scene.
 At New Ice Ribbon #513, an event promoted by Ice Ribbon on November 16, 2013, she unsuccessfully faced Tsukushi Haruka in a singles match.
-At Gatoh Move Japan Tour #281, an event promoted by Gatoh Move Pro Wrestling on March 28, 2017, Fujigasaki picked up a win against Emi Sakura W. At Sendai Girls Igarashi Shokai Halloween, an event produced by Sendai Girls' Pro Wrestling on October 22, 2017, she teamed up with Mika Shirahime in a losing effort against Hanako Nakamori and Meiko Satomura.
-At Oz Academy La Festa event from March 21, 2019, she teamed up with Mayumi Ozaki and Saori Anou in a losing effort against Aja Kong, Hikaru Shida and Makoto.
+At Gatoh Move Japan Tour #281, an event promoted by Gatoh Move Pro Wrestling on March 28, 2017, Fujigasaki won against Emi Sakura W. At Sendai Girls Igarashi Shokai Halloween, an event produced by Sendai Girls' Pro Wrestling on October 22, 2017, she teamed up with Mika Shirahime and lost to Hanako Nakamori and Meiko Satomura.
+At Oz Academy La Festa event from March 21, 2019, she teamed up with Mayumi Ozaki and Saori Anou and lost to Aja Kong, Hikaru Shida and Makoto.

 JWP Joshi Puroresu (2013–2017)

-Fujigasaki worked for most of her career in JWP Joshi Puroresu.
-She made her professional wrestling debut JWP Pure Violence Road .15, an event promoted on August 18, 2013, where she went into a time-limit draw against Rydeen Hagane as a result of an exhibition match.
-She made her last appearance at JWP Fly High In The 25th Anniversary Party ~ The Thanksgiving the last event before the closure of the promotion on April 2, 2017, where she competed in a 17-woman battle royal also involving Dash Chisako, Hana Kimura, Jaguar Yokota, Command Bolshoi, Yumiko Hotta, Sachie Abe and others.
+Fujigasaki spent the majority of her career with JWP Joshi Puroresu.
+She made her professional wrestling debut on August 18, 2013 at JWP Pure Violence Road .15, where she went into a time-limit draw against Rydeen Hagane in an exhibition match.
+Her last appearance with the promotion was at JWP Fly High In The 25th Anniversary Party ~ The Thanksgiving, the last event before its closure, where she competed in a 17-woman battle royal with Dash Chisako, Hana Kimura, Jaguar Yokota, Command Bolshoi, Yumiko Hotta, Sachie Abe, and others.

-She is known for competing in the promotion's signature events such as Tag League the Best.
-She made her first appearance at the 2014 edition, teaming up with Sachie Abe, placing themselves in the Block B, and not scoring any points after going against the teams of Spring☆Victory (Kayoko Haruyama and Manami Katsu), Mascara Voladoras Leon and Ray, and Hanako Nakamori and Takako Inoue.
-One year later at the 2015 edition she teamed up with Yua Hayashi, fighting in the Block B against Orange Happies (Aoi Kizuki and Kayoko Haruyama), Voladoras L×R (Leon and Ray), and Arisa Nakajima and Hanako Nakamori, again not being able to score any points.
+Fujigasaki competed in the Tag League the Best tournament, making her first appearance in 2014.
+She competed on a team with Sachie Abe in the B Block division, and scored no points against Spring☆Victory (Kayoko Haruyama and Manami Katsu), Mascara Voladoras (Leon and Ray), and Hanako Nakamori and Takako Inoue.
+In 2015, she competed on a team with Yua Hayashi in the B Block against Orange Happies (Aoi Kizuki and Kayoko Haruyama), Voladoras L×R (Leon and Ray), and Arisa Nakajima and Hanako Nakamori, and was unable to score any points.

 Pure-J (2017–2019)

-Fujigasaki sticked to Pure-J, the successor promotion of JWP.
-She competed at the PURE-J Debut Show ~ Dream Go! on August 11, 2017, where she fell short to Takako Inoue.
+Fujigasaki remained at Pure-J, the successor to JWP.
+She competed at the PURE-J Debut Show ~ Dream Go! on August 11, 2017, losing to Takako Inoue.
 At a house show promoted on March 17, 2019, Fujigasaki teamed up with Moeka Haruhi to unsuccessfully challenge Wanted (Kazuki and Rydeen Hagane) for the Daily Sports Women's Tag Team Championship.